ViaBerna - Stage 07 Aarberg - Frauenkappelen

 Description

-From the medieval small town of Aarberg, the route follows the course of the Aare, switching to the bank on the other side at the dam.
-The route takes you through the forest at Bargeholz and you return to the Aare at Niederried.
-From the weir here, you get a good view of the semi-natural riverside landscape at the reservoir.
-Natural landscapes also characterise the views at the Oltigematt nature reserve at Wittenberg.
-Shortly afterwards you reach the mouth of the Saane/Sarine where the trail follows the river for a short stretch, takes you over the Saanesteg bridge and then returns to the Aare.
-A short time later, the impressive plant of the now shut down Mühleberg nuclear power station comes into view.
-The route takes you around it in a curve.
-After passing the Mühleberg dam, the third on this hike, you reach Fuchsenried on the surprisingly wild south bank of Lake Wohlen.
-Streams flowing into the river have made deep ditches in the soft sandstone, so the hiking trail has to make numerous changes of direction.
-After Jaggisbachau, you climb up to Studenweid and Frauenkappelen.
+From the medieval town of Aarberg, the path leads to the course of the Aare, with a crossing to the other shore at the weir.
+The route runs through the forest in the Bargeholz and returns to the Aare at Niederried.
+From the weir there, there is a beautiful view of the natural floodplain landscapes at the reservoir.
+Pristine landscapes also shape the picture in the Oltigematt near Wittenberg.
+Shortly after, you reach the Saane confluence, and the path follows a short section of the Saane, crosses the Saane footbridge, and returns to the Aare.
+Soon after, the mighty facilities of the now shut down Mühleberg nuclear power plant come into view, which you bypass in a curve.
+After passing the Mühleberg weir, the third on this hike, you reach the southern shore of the Wohlensee at Fuchsenried, which appears surprisingly wild.
+Incoming streams have carved deep gullies into the soft sandstone, forcing the hiking path into numerous bends.
+After the Jaggisbachau follows the ascent to Studenweid and then to Frauenkappelen.

-"Gang doch e chli der Aare naa / Dere schöne, schöne, schöne grüene Aare naa", sings Bernese band "Stiller Has".
-The Aare is a constant companion on this hike.
-It is the longest purely Swiss river.
-It has its source in the Oberaargletscher , flows through Lake Brienz and Lake Thun, passes by the federal capital, Bern, is diverted into Lake Biel and follows the Jurasüdfuss before flowing into the Rhine at Koblenz.
+"Walk a little along the Aare / Along the beautiful, beautiful, beautiful green Aare," sings the Bernese band "Stiller Has."
+The Aare is also the constant companion on this hike.
+The Aare is the longest purely Swiss river.
+It originates from the Oberaargletscher, flows through Lake Brienz and Lake Thun, passes the federal city of Bern, flows into Lake Biel, follows the southern foot of the Jura, and flows into the Rhine near Koblenz.

-In the riverside landscapes of the Aare, you will keep coming across the traces of an animal that was eradicated from Switzerland 200 years ago.
-Beavers themselves are rarely seen because they are nocturnal but the traces they leave, like gnawed and fallen trees, are impressive.
-The growing number of beaver dams shows that the protected rodents feel at ease again.
-Their dams create unique riverside landscapes.
+In the floodplain landscapes along the Aare, you repeatedly encounter traces of an animal that was extinct in Switzerland 200 years ago.
+Although beavers are seldom seen as they are nocturnal, their traces, including gnawed and felled trees, are impressive.
+The increasing number of beaver lodges shows that the protected rodents are thriving again.
+With their constructions, they create unique floodplain landscapes.

-Operations at Mühleberg nuclear power station began in 1972 and it was switched off by Bernische Kraftwerke (BKW) in 2019.
-The removal of the nuclear parts of the plant is supposed to be complete by 2030.
-The Mühleberg hydroelectric power station has already been making electricity with water from the Aare since 1920.
-It supplies energy to around 45,000 households in the Bern region.
-As the name Mühleberg suggests, the hydropower of the Aare was once also used by mills.
+The Mühleberg nuclear power plant began operation in 1972, was shut down by the Bernese power company BKW in 2019, and the dismantling of the nuclear parts is to be completed by 2030.
+The Mühleberg hydroelectric power plant has been producing electricity with Aare water since 1920.
+Around 45,000 households in the Bern region are supplied with energy.
+The water power of the Aare was once also used by mills, as the place name Mühleberg confirms.

-The Niederried dam, where around 10,000 aquatic birds spend the winter, is a nature reserve of national importance.
-Lake Wohlen also provides a habitat for countless aquatic animals.
-The dam near the city of Bern also attracts people seeking relaxation.
+The Niederried reservoir is a nationally significant nature reserve where about 10,000 water birds overwinter.
+The Wohlensee also provides habitat for countless aquatic creatures.
+At the same time, the reservoir near the city of Bern attracts people seeking recreation.